Moonlight484/RepData_PeerAssement1/PA1_template.md

 sumByweekdayInterval <- sapply(splitWeekdayInterval, sum)
 averagePer5MinIntervalWD <- sumByweekdayInterval/nDaysweekday
 ```
-Assemble the data into a dataframe.
+Finally, assemble the data into a dataframe.
 First, add the correct factor variable, then rbind the two data sets together so we can use the factor as the facet in the plot.

 ```r
 dfweekend<- data.frame(interval = unique(weekendData$interval),steps=averagePer5MinIntervalWE)